BenjaminPlanterose/UMtools/README.md

 The microarray itself consists of a silica substrate with uniformly interspaced microwells.
 Hundreds of thousands of copies of a specific oligonucleotide lie on the surface of silica beads.
-During the manufacture of the chip, a total of 622,399 types of beads are pooled together and depeosited on the microarray.
+During the manufacture of the chip, a total of 622,399 types of beads are pooled together and deposited on the microarray.
 Subsequently, beads automatically self-assemble on the microarray's microwell.
 As a result, both the order and the number copies for a given bead type are random, hence requiring the decoding of the microarray.

-Although employing 622,399 probe oligonucleotides, the 450K technology targes 485,512 cytosines.
+Although employing 622,399 probe oligonucleotides, the 450K technology targets 485,512 cytosines.
 We register here the count of probes.
 To begin with, 450K combines three types of probes concerning detection:

 * Type I (n = 135,476 x 2) - two bead types per cytosine